 The experience of loneliness is deeply personal; both its causes, the individual circumstances and consequences, and so it is difficult to give you a ‘catch all’ solution to how you can address your own loneliness.

 However, if you think you are feeling lonely, older people have told us that the following have helped them:

-- Think about yourself – think about what you would like more of – maybe time with friends or family, if so invite them to visit.
+- Think about yourself – Would you like to spend more time with friends or family?
+Think about what small steps you can take to get in touch.
+You could start with a text or a call to catch up.
 Often if you are lonely you think people do not want to visit.
 This is understandable but often people will respond to an invitation and will come and spend quality time with you.

 - Look after yourself – if you can do something to improve your health, take small steps to eat well, take gentle exercise and keep active, all of these things can help you to relax more fully in your own company.

 - Share your skills and time with others – you can offer time or specific skills by helping out in your street, neighbourhood or with local organisations.
 You could volunteer with the Royal Voluntary Service, Sense or Independent Age who support older people.

 - Your community and neighbourhood – find out what local activities are being planned and book them up: walks, singing groups, book clubs and bridge.
 For example, Contact the Elderly and the University of the Third Age have a wide range of local social groups and activities across the UK.
 You can also call The Silver Line helpline on (freephone) 0800 4 70 80 90 for information, advice or just for a chat, 24 hours a day and 7 days a week.

 - Some people have told us that meditation, or practising something known as ‘mindfulness’ (a technique that helps people to change the way they think and feel about their experiences – especially stressful experiences – and is recommended as a treatment for some people with mental health problems including stress, anxiety, and depression) can help.
 You can learn more about this on the Mental Health Foundation website: http://bemindful.co.uk/